bikerp/dsp-w215-hnap/README.md

 # dsp-w215-hnap
 Tool for reading data from D-Link DSP-W215 Home Smart Plug.
-Tested with hardware version B1 and firmware version 2.20.
+Tested with hardware version B1 and firmware version 2.20.<br>
+See wiki for more information.